Butternut Box is one of the scaleups people keep talking about these days.

 SaaS subscriptions are great to use, but can cause a lot of admin friction between teams, as Ed describes.

 “Back in the day, it was difficult to communicate with the teams that were using the subscriptions, getting the invoices from them or trying to understand what they were using even in the first place,” Ed says.

 “In fact, the only info we had was buried in bank transactions and I wouldn't know who had paid for what.”
 Not ideal.

 We asked Ed for the things that differentiate Cledara the most from other software tools, and he didn’t hesitate: User experience.

 “Being in finance, I've used quite a lot of software.
 I can tell Cledara is very easy to sign up for, get started with and start using.
-The user experience is very clean and the product is super easy to use.
-And finally, the cashback is nice as well.
-The platform ends up paying for itself!”
+The user experience is very clean and the product is super easy to use.”